 The operational part of the former state company was privatized and on January 1, 1994 the joint stock Water Company Vodárny a kanalizace Karlovy Vary (with its trade mark Vodakva) was established.
 In order to maintain the control over the company´s operations, the Association became one of the two main shareholders of this new joint-stock company.
 The second main shareholder was the French international company SUEZ (at that time Lyonnaise des Eaux), active in the water industry for a long time.
 Then the Association concluded a long term operating lease contract with Vodakva and transferred to Vodakva the responsibility for running and upgrading existing infrastructure.

 Thus a unique system of water infrastructure management was set out.
 This system not only combines the advantages of municipalities´ mutual solidarity, but also the benefits of the cooperation between the private and public sector.
 The private shareholder brings its know-how and financial resources for investments in the company´s equipment.
 He also guarantees the maximum economic efficiency and the highest level of professionalism in the company´s operation.
 That can only be achieved by private ownership principles.
 On the other hand, municipalities control the company´s economy and its profit rate; approve the water and wastewater tariffs and use resources generated from these tariffs in form of rent paid by the operating company or dividends for investments in the development of water and wastewater systems.

 The water supply and wastewater treatment systems management based on municipalities’ solidarity, their participation in the management and the control of the operating company and the close cooperation between the owner of water infrastructure and its operator also persuaded municipalities from other regions to join in.
-In twenty five years, the number of Association´s members has more than doubled.
+In thirty years, the number of Association´s members has more than doubled.
 In 1994 Vodakva supplied drinking water to 112,000 inhabitants, today the number is about 190,000.